eregs/regulations-parser/docs/installation.rst

 .. code-block:: bash

   eregs pipeline 27 447 /output/path

+**Warning** If using Docker and intending to write to the filesystem, remove the final parameter (``/output/path`` above).
+All output will be written to the "/app/output" directory, which is mounted as "output" if you are using a script as described above.

 ``pipeline`` pulls annual editions of regulations from the `Government Printing Office <http://www.gpo.gov/fdsys/browse/collectionCfr.action>`_ and final rules from the